 She studied musical theater and composition at Catholic University's Benjamin T. Rome School of Music where she earned her bachelor's degree.
 The training in performing had a powerful impact on her composition as it helped her to get inside the psychosis of the characters for whom she wrote.
 While at Catholic U. she also began collaborating with lyricist/librettist Donald A. Connolly on a musical adaptation of Mark Twain's "The Man That Corrupted Hadleyburg."

-During her first year of marriage, while struggling with her new identity as an military spouse, Natalie was admitted into the Johnny Mercer Foundation Songwriters Project, a highly competitive program that attracts applicants from around the world.
+After college, Natalie was admitted into the Johnny Mercer Foundation Songwriters Project, a highly competitive program that attracts applicants from around the world.
 The program invited twelve songwriters to spend a week in residence at Northwestern University, working with award-winning master teachers Craig Carnelia (Working, Sweet Smell of Success), Andrew Lippa (The Wild Party, The Adams Family) and Amanda McBroom (Bette Midler's "The Rose").

 Natalie then moved to New York and earned her master's degree in composition and music theory at New York University.
 While there she studied with award-winning composer Steven Rosenhaus, who aided her in developing not only her musical theater work but also her piano composing.

 She was also admitted into and thrived in the famed BMI Lehman Engel Musical Theater Workshop, which boasts of alumni such as Edward Kleban (A Chorus Line), Alan Mecken (Disney's The Little Mermaid, Beauty and the Beast), Lynn Ahrens and Stephen Flaherty (Ragtime), and Robert Lopez, (Avenue Q, Book of Mormon).